 One could easily encounter three or more like this per day.
 It requires the right mix of fortitude, attitude and foolishness to take on.
 For this one we had to offload some of the heaviest stuff and carry it across manually to ease the load on the winch, and do quite a bit of chopping and picking and shovelling and finally strenuous cranking of the winch handle – for the best part of the morning.

-I thought the best way to illustrate this is with an extract from my book, Paths of the Tracker:
+I thought to crop in an extract from my book, Paths of the Tracker to further illustrate: